aman-20232703/iris-model/README.md

 ```
 ### Common Questions (FAQ)
  **Q1: "I'm a complete beginner.
 Can I do this?"**
-A: YES!
+YES!
 This project is designed for beginners.
 Just follow the steps in order.

 **Q2: "Why is the accuracy so high (100%)?"**
-A: The iris flowers are very different from each other, making them easy to identify.
+The iris flowers are very different from each other, making them easy to identify.
 Think of it like identifying cats vs dogs vs birds - they're quite different!

 **Q3: "How long does it take to run?"**
-A: About 2-3 minutes on any computer.
+About 2-3 minutes on any computer.

 **Q4: "Do I need a powerful computer?"**
-A: No!
+No!
 This works on any laptop or desktop.
 Even old computers work fine.

 **Q5: "What if I get errors?"**
-A: Check these:
+Check these:
 * Python 3.8 or higher installed? (python --version)
 * All packages installed? (pip install -r requirements.txt)
 * Files in correct folders?
 * Running from project folder?

 **Q6: "Can I use this for other flowers?"**
-A: The code structure works for any classification problem!
+The code structure works for any classification problem!
 You'd need new data and to retrain the model.

 **Q7: "Is this useful in real life?"**
 A: Yes!
 Same techniques are used for: